-This is an online platform designed to develop student's vocabulary and is the KS3 home learning strategy in English.
-All students are on a personalised journey and are expected to complete a minimum of two lessons a week.
-Parents have access to their child's personalised knowledge organiser outlining the words they are learning.
+This is an online platform designed to develop student's reading and is the KS3 home learning strategy in English.
+All students are on a personalised journey and are expected to achieve a minimum of 300 points per week.
+Parents have access to their child's personalised reading journey outlining the books they are reading.